Are we really talking about snakes? Yes, we are because in the garden or yard ecosystems, they are inevitable.

 The downside however, is that, it can provide a good niche for rodents and other snake’s prey but let us save that for another talk.

 Snakes are frightened of this plant because of its sharp leaves that can wound them as they crouch through the soil bed.
 Other than that, it is also very functional in producing more oxygen than the normal oxygen production of plants.
+International florists therefore point out that sansevieria are often ordered as an indoor plant.

 Aside from being drought-resistant, easy to maintain and an amazing, all-around spice for food preparations, we all love the lemongrass because of its strong citrusy smell.
 And speaking of strong smell, snakes hate the lemongrass because it is too smelly for them.